Register Login

 WHERE ROWNUM <=10;

-10. How can I find out which Oracle session belongs to an R/3 work process?
+10. How to find out which Oracle session belongs to an R/3 work process?

 You can determine the <opid> at Oracle level from the <rpid> as follows: